Willie Germany

-Willie James Germany Jr. (born May 9, 1948) is a former American football defensive back who played four years in the National Football League.
+Willie James Germany Jr. (born May 9, 1948) is an American former professional football player who was a defensive back for four years in the National Football League (NFL).
+He played college football for the Morgan State Bears.

 Background

 Germany was born in Columbus, Georgia, he went to Howard High School (Ellicott City, Maryland) and he attended college at Morgan State University in Baltimore, Maryland.

 Career

-Drafted by the Washington Redskins in the seventh round (166th overall) of the 1971 NFL Draft, Germany played in 42 games during his four-year NFL career.
+Drafted by the Washington Redskins in the seventh round (166th overall) of the 1971 NFL draft, Germany played in 42 games during his four-year NFL career.
 A journeyman defensive back, Germany played for the Atlanta Falcons, the Detroit Lions, the Houston Oilers and the New England Patriots.